Data Analyst vs. Data Scientist: What’s the Difference?

 Most data analyst roles require at least a bachelor’s degree in a field like mathematics, statistics, computer science, or finance.
 Data scientists (as well as many advanced data analysts) typically have a master’s or doctoral degree in data science, information technology, mathematics, or statistics.

 While a degree has generally been the primary path toward a career in data, some new options are emerging for those without a degree or previous experience.
-By earning a Professional Certificate in data analytics from Google or IBM, both available on Coursera, you can build the skills necessary for an entry-level role as a data analyst in less than six months of study.
-Upon completion of the Google Certificate, you’ll have access to a hiring consortium of more than 130 companies.
+By earning a Professional Certificate in data analytics, you can build the skills necessary for an entry-level role as a data analyst in less than six months of study.
+You can practice statistical analysis, data management, and programming using SQL, Tableau, and Python in Meta's beginner-friendly Data Analyst Professional Certificate.
+Designed to prepare you for an entry-level role, this self-paced program can be completed in just 5 months.

 Data scientists and data analysts both work with data, but each role uses a slightly different set of skills and tools.
 Many skills involved in data science build off of those data analysts use.
 Here’s a look at how they compare.